 When to consult

-If you think you have been in contact with the rabies virus through a wild or domestic animal, contact Info-Santé 811 as soon as possible.
+If you’ve been bitten, scratched or if you think you have been in contact with the rabies virus through a wild or domestic animal, contact Info-Santé 811 as soon as possible.

 Rabies is usually transmitted through the bite or scratch of an infected animal.
 You can also get rabies if the saliva of an infected animal comes into contact with: